phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-emu.md

   </details>

-Now, with docker installed you can run the Phoenix-RTOS using the following command:
+Now, with docker installed you can run Phoenix-RTOS using the following command:

 ```
 ./docker-devel.sh scripts/armv7a9-zynq7000.sh